 SCR - South Central Region is our region of EGA and includes Texas, Louisiana, Oklahoma and Arkansas.
 The website is www.egascr.org.

-GCGN Satellite – Gulf Coast Golden Needles is a satellite group of HEG that meets monthly at 7 p.m. on the 3rd Tuesday for general meetings and the 4th Tuesday for stitch-ins at University Baptist Church, Room 207, 16106 Middlebrook Drive, Houston, TX 77059.
-Contact email@example.com to be added to the Yahoo group.
+GCGN Satellite – Gulf Coast Golden Needles is a satellite group of HEG that meets monthly at 10 a.m. on the first Wednesday for general meetings at The Freeman Branch Library on Diana Lane in Clear Lake..
+Contact firstname.lastname@example.org to be added to the email group.

 Primary and Plural memberships - You can be a Primary member in one chapter.
-You can be a Plural member in any number of other chapters at a reduced cost.
+You can be a Plural member in any number of other chapters in EGA at a reduced cost.

 Member at Large – Members at Large have all the benefits of EGA membership, except chapter affiliation.